Skip to main content

 Additionally, the Royal Family donates Christmas trees to Westminster Abbey, St. Paul’s Cathedral, St. Giles’ Cathedral in Edinburgh, and other churches and schools in the Sandringham area, upholding a generous and festive tradition.

-Frequently Asked Questions about celebrating Christmas at Buckingham Palace
+Frequently asked questions about celebrating Christmas at Buckingham Palace

 No. Buckingham Palace's State Rooms are typically open to the public for a limited period during the winter, but they are closed during the Christmas season.
 This is because the palace is in use as a royal residence.